luis-pseudo/client-management-api/README.md

 A RESTful API built with Node.js, Express, and PostgreSQL for managing clients and their associated phone numbers.

 This project was developed to demonstrate backend engineering skills, including API design, database modeling, validation, testing, and CI workflows, following real-world backend practices.
-Have to say, this is my first time doing this, and i think of doing a more projects like this with wider, more complex databases in a near future
+It also served as a hands-on learning project to strengthen my understanding of backend architecture and relational database design, with the intention of expanding to more complex systems in future projects.

 ---